 A deep cycle battery bank is the combination of a number of batteries linked together in either series or parallel.
 When batteries are connected in series then the output voltage increases, whereas if they are connected in parallel the overall output current increases.
 By doing this the battery bank voltage (or system voltage) can be matched to the inverter and other components.
 The most common system voltages used for domestic off-grid and hybrid power systems are 12V, 24V and 48V.
 As a general rule the larger the system the higher the voltage used.
 For example a large off-grid system will use 24 high capacity 2V batteries linked in series with interconnecting cables to form a 48V battery bank.
 A smaller battery bank often used in hybrid systems will usually be made up of a small number of 6V or 12V batteries to form a 24V battery bank.

 The various charging stages of a multi-stage charger ensure the battery is fully charged back to 100% without over-heating or over-charging the battery.
-Multi-stage chargers do this by first charging the battery at a higher voltage for approximately 1-2 hours then reduce the charge current to lower the voltage to what is known as the float voltage, which can be maintained indefinitely.
+Multi-stage chargers do this by first charging the battery at a higher voltage for approximately 1-3 hours (bulk and absorption stage) then reduce the charge current to lower the voltage to what is known as the float voltage, which can be maintained indefinitely.
 However it is worth noting that many cheaper chargers are essentially just float chargers and do not charge the battery at the correct charging voltage.
 They are generally fine for maintaining a battery as long as the float voltage is close to the float voltage specified by the battery manufacture.
 All new hybrid and interactive inverters (off-grid) incorporate a multi-stage charging system so this is not a concern.

 Since temperature can have a huge effect on the battery state of charge, a high-end battery charging system (multi-mode inverter, regulator or controller) will have a battery temperature sensor input and has the ability to automatically adjust the charging voltage to accommodate for cell temperature.
 This is very important in hot climates as the battery can over-heat while it is being charged, which will cause permanent damage.